solettaproject/soletta/README.md

 systems) or when nothing else is running (idlers).

-Logging allows different domains to be logged independently, making it is easy to debug your application or Soletta itself.
+Logging allows different domains to be logged independently, making it is easy to debug an application or Soletta itself.

 Platform allows checking the system state, if it's ready, still booting, degraded (something failed), going to shutdown